dhis2/app-platform/docs/scripts/init.md

+---
-# d2 app scripts init
+title: d2 app scripts init
+sidebar_label: d2-app-scripts init
+---

 Bootraps a new (or updates an existing) DHIS2 application in the directory `./<name>`, installing all required dependencies.